NUDA9A/ST2110-OBS-PLUGIN/docs/plan.md

 - [ ] S011: The current timestamp-strategy plan is still phrased as if internal video timestamps could be derived only from local fps cadence or arrival-time smoothing.
 For standards-aware ST 2110 receive, internal presentation timestamps must be mapped from RTP timestamp domain and associated clock/signaling model, not from a standalone frame counter alone.
 The timestamp plan must therefore be reworked around RTP/clock-based mapping.
 - [ ] S012: Receiver timing / conformance assumptions from ST 2110-21 are not yet represented in the architecture.
 The project currently has reorder/depacketize logic but no explicit model for receiver timing class/capability, dependence on stream timing signaling, or the future boundary where ST 2110-21 conformance-related buffering/tolerance behavior will live.
 - [x] S013: `parse_packet_view_staged()` currently accepts arbitrary trailing octets after the bytes covered by `SRD Length` values.
 ST 2110-20 allows octets after the last Sample Row Data Segment only as terminal field/frame padding, and GPM/BPM padding octets are zero-valued.
 This must be validated through a localized packing-mode-aware / mode-aware boundary rather than silently tolerated on any packet.
+- [ ] S014: Current RTP parsing/payload extraction path does not yet provide explicit receiver-side tolerance to RTP header extensions.
+For a standards-aware receiver, packets with valid RTP header extensions must still have payload location derived correctly rather than being handled only under an implicit “no extensions” assumption.
+This must be fixed locally in RTP parsing / payload extraction logic and not spread across the rest of the receive pipeline.
+- [ ] S015: `VideoPackingMode` is currently modeled in video signaling, but it is not yet carried as an explicit runtime receive axis through depacketizer/runtime config/padding validation.
+The current MVP runtime path must not stay architecturally GPM-only.
+If BPM remains unsupported in MVP runtime behavior, that limitation must be explicit, localized, and implemented as an already-existing branch/boundary rather than as absence of architecture.
+- [ ] S016: Current standards-aware video signaling representation is still too close to internal runtime/storage concepts and does not yet model enough signaled SDP/media properties separately from internal `PixelFormat` / storage format.
+This must be expanded so signaled stream description is not collapsed prematurely into runtime-only concepts.
+In particular, the modeled representation must explicitly account for signaled stream-description properties such as `sampling`, `width`, `height`, `exactframerate`, `depth`, `colorimetry`, `TCS`, `PM`, and `SSN`, with `RANGE` allowed as optional / future-expansion coverage.
+- [ ] S017: Audio path currently has no fully completed first-class ST 2110-30 signaling/model boundary, no explicit structural validation layer for that model, no explicit SDP ingestion path into such a model, and no clear modeled representation for signaled channel order / channel mapping distinct from internal audio buffer layout.
+The audio MVP target must be made explicit as a **Level A-oriented receiver baseline** (`48 kHz`, `1 ms packet time`, `1..8 channels`), and these axes/boundaries must be architecturally introduced in MVP even if some runtime variants remain later implementation work.
+- [ ] S018: Receiver-side playout / reconstruction timing boundary is not yet explicit.
+Mapping from RTP timestamp domain to internal `ts_ns`, receiver playout timing policy, and receiver-side offset/delay configuration must live above reorder/depacketize logic rather than collapsing into arrival-time smoothing or local cadence heuristics.
+- [ ] S019: RTP timestamp wraparound and long-running-stream continuity are not yet explicitly covered by timestamp-mapping tasks/tests.
+This must be handled and tested across reconstruction boundaries so long-lived streams do not silently drift or reset at wraparound.

 ---

 # Phase 1 — MVP